suny-downstate-medical-center/netpyne/doc/source/overview.rst

 Code of conduct
 ---------------------

 This project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

-The code of conduct can be found here: [IMPORTANT - ADD THIS FILE TO ROOT OF REPO: e.g.: https://github.com/atom/atom/blob/master/CODE_OF_CONDUCT.md A https://www.contributor-covenant.org/version/2/0/code_of_conduct.md]
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+Please read the `full Code of Conduct <https://github.com/Neurosim-lab/netpyne/blob/development/CODE_OF_CONDUCT.md>`_.

 Publications